cvut/javascript/tooling/README.md

 For a rough idea, there are:

 - Assertion Libraries, need to be paired with framework or runner, provide helper functions for assertions, mocking, etc.:
+  - [Power Assert](https://github.com/power-assert-js/power-assert) – acts like a standard `assert`, but with very descriptive messages and integration with pretty much anything,
   - [Chai](http://chaijs.com) – supports various assertion styles,
   - [Sinon.js](http://sinonjs.org) – mocking, stubbing, and test spies,
   - [Should.js](https://shouldjs.github.io) – supports “BDD” syntax `should(x).be…`